State of privacy: a deep dive into U.S. data protection lawsOct 22, 2020

 For example, Google has published guidance around CCPA for businesses using its software: "[Businesses] should work with their legal advisors to determine whether and how they should comply with CCPA.
 This includes making a decision about whether to place a "Do Not Sell My Personal Information" link on their site or in their app and whether to enable restricted data processing in the Google products they plan to use."
 It seems likely that many businesses, wary of falling afoul of CCPA, will implement its regulations such that they encompass all users, whether in California or not.

-Moreover, states including New York and Nevada as well as the District of Columbia are beginning to follow California's lead, writing provisions identical or similar to those contained in CCPA directly into their own state laws.
+Moreover, states including New York and Nevada as well as the District of Columbia are following California's lead, writing provisions identical or similar to those contained in CCPA directly into their own state laws.
 Since these jurisdictions are home to many of the nation's most important functions and power centers -- tech and media in California, finance and media in New York, and the federal government in Washington, D.C. -- a great deal of U.S. Internet activity is soon likely to fall under a data privacy regime similar to CCPA's.

 The State of New York, home to the world's largest financial hub and the nation's largest city, is poised to go even further than California if its legislature passes the New York Privacy Act (NYPA), which is currently making its way through the state legislature.
 NYPA incorporates many of the provisions of CCPA, but expands on them by requiring businesses to act as "data fiduciaries," with strict legal responsibility toward their customers' data -- similar to that of financial institutions toward their investors' capital.
 Additionally, NYPA imposes an "opt-in" requirement on data collection.
-Whereas CCPA allows web services to default to collecting data, from which users can opt out, NYPA would forbid the collection of data unless people actively give their consent.
+Whereas CCPA allows web services to default to collecting data, from which users can opt-out, NYPA would forbid the collection of data unless people actively give their consent.
 This would represent a significant tightening of data collection standards.

 Other states also have privacy bills in various stages of the legislative process.
 In Massachusetts, a bill that would have adopted many of the same provisions as NYPA is currently tabled, but may be poised to advance during the 2021 legislative session.
 Notably, this bill also requires companies who suffer a data breach to offer free credit freezes and credit monitoring to those affected -- a potentially significant financial burden.

 Maryland and Hawaii also have pending legislation that broadly follows the precedents set by GDPR and CCPA.
 Like many of the other laws that have been enacted or that are being considered, these bills would require businesses to disclose details of their data collection practices and provide their residents with forms of recourse.
 The Hawaii bill appears to go farther, as it gives customers the right to demand information on the type of data that is being collected, and for that data to be deleted.
 It also includes an "opt-out" provision for adult residents.
-The bill would make it illegal to collect data pertaining to anyone under the age of 16 unless the person actively opts in.
+The bill would make it illegal to collect data pertaining to anyone under the age of 16 unless the person actively opts-in.

 What about the rest of the states?

 In addition to the states discussed so far, many other states also have some form of online privacy legislation in various stages of the legislative process.
 Many of these appear likely to follow the path charted by California with CCPA.
 Some may adopt legislation that closely parallels what has been done elsewhere; others may follow New York in adding their own, stronger provisions.
-Still other states may adopt entirely unique privacy regulations based on their own politics, culture, and economies.
+Still, other states may adopt entirely unique privacy regulations based on their own politics, culture, and economies.

 It must also be noted that not all of the momentum in the U.S. at the state level is in the direction of strong online privacy protections.
 Certain states -- in particular, those with "pro-business" legislatures that favor a light touch when regulating industry -- may enact laws that limit the degree to which the government can mandate online privacy practices.
 This is already beginning to happen.
 For example, in North Dakota a far-reaching privacy bill was recently abandoned.
 In its place, the legislature passed a law directing a comprehensive study of consumer personal data disclosures.